 - The registered entities have to follow specific rules and get approval from the National Futures Association (NFA).

 - Companies or individuals that introduce customers to these registered entities must also register with the NFA.

-- Companies operating investment funds that do leverage trading legally in the us must also register.
+- Companies operating investment funds that do margin-based trading legally in the us must also register.